fabric8-analytics/fabric8-analytics-vscode-extension/README.md

  **Note:** By default, the `mvn/npm` command is executed directly in the terminal, which requires that  `mvn/npm` is found in your system environment `PATH`.
 For Python applicatin `Interpreter Path` is required to be provided as below.
  You can do this via preferences in VS Code:
- File/Code > Preferences	This extension assumes you have the following binaries on your `PATH`:
+ File/Code > Preferences > Setting > Workspace Settings.
+Then Open settings.json.
+This extension assumes you have the following binaries on your `PATH`:

   ```
   {